Media and Arts Law Review

 Melbourne Law School, The University of Melbourne, Australia

-Faculty of Law, University of Technology, Sydney
+Professor of Law, School of Law, University of Florida

 Professor Fiona Macmillan